 Our credit risk is diversified across a broad range of customers and geographic regions.
 Losses due to credit risk have recently been immaterial.
 The carrying amount of cash equivalents, accounts and other receivables, accounts payable and accrued liabilities approximate fair market value due to the short maturity of these instruments.
 We maintain cash balances at financial institutions, which may at times exceed the amounts insured by the Federal Deposit Insurance Corporation.
 Management does not believe there is significant credit risk associated with these financial institutions.
-The provision for doubtful accounts receivable is based on historical trends and current collectability risk.

-We have significant accounts receivable with a few large, well known customers which, although historically secure, could be subject to material risk should these customers' operations suddenly deteriorate.
-Sales to Wal-Mart® comprised 36.5% of revenues in fiscal year 2018 and 31.3% of total accounts receivable was due from Wal-Mart® as of November 2, 2018.
-Sales to Wal-Mart® comprised 37.7% of revenues in fiscal year 2017 and 36.5% of total accounts receivable was due from Wal-Mart as of ® November 3, 2017.
+Sales to Wal-Mart® comprised 35.7% of revenues in fiscal year 2019 and 31.9% of total accounts receivable was due from Wal-Mart® as of November 1, 2019.
+Sales to Wal-Mart® comprised 36.4% of revenues in fiscal year 2018 and 31.3% of total accounts receivable was due from Wal-Mart® as of November 2, 2018.
+Sales to Dollar General® comprised 11.1% of revenues in fiscal year 2019 and 21.7% of total accounts receivable was due from Dollar General® as of November 1, 2019.
 Sales to Dollar General® comprised 9.6% of revenues in fiscal year 2018 and 23.5% of total accounts receivable was due from Dollar General® as of November 2, 2018.